masqueworks/masqueworks.github.io/docs/maintenance.md

 The application installation directory is located at `%LOCALAPPDATA%\Masque`.
 It contains several important folders:

-- **Custom Fixtures** – Stores custom fixture definitions separate from those downloaded from the [Open Fixture Library](https://open-fixture-library.org/).
+- **Custom Fixtures** â€“ Stores custom fixture definitions separate from those downloaded from the [Open Fixture Library](https://open-fixture-library.org/).
 Custom fixtures can be shared and contributed back to the Open Fixture Library.
-- **FFmpeg** – Contains Masque's built-in LGPL version of FFmpeg.
+- **FFmpeg** â€“ Contains Masque's built-in LGPL version of FFmpeg.
 You can replace it with a custom version if you have the appropriate licensing.
 The default version can be found [here](https://github.com/BtbN/FFmpeg-Builds/).
 Note that different versions may cause instability or data loss.
-- **Fixtures** – Holds downloaded fixture definitions from the Open Fixture Library.
+- **Fixtures** â€“ Holds downloaded fixture definitions from the Open Fixture Library.
 These can be updated manually by downloading the latest JSON file, but compatibility with newer versions is not guaranteed.
-- **Masque** – The core application and documentation files.s
+- **Masque** â€“ The core application and documentation files.s
-- **USBDMX** – Contains FTDI drivers required for USB-to-DMX dongles.
+- **USBDMX** â€“ Contains FTDI drivers required for USB-to-DMX dongles.
 Drivers are sourced from [FTDI Chip](https://ftdichip.com/drivers/d2xx-drivers/).
-- **.masque** – Stores global application settings, configurable through the Settings Window.
+- **.masque** â€“ Stores global application settings, configurable through the Settings Window.
 Deleting this folder resets all settings to default, which may resolve certain issues.

 **Note:** Updating or modifying these components may lead to instability or data loss.
 Use caution when making changes.